BTruer/CloudSentimentAnalysis/README.md

 8. requires pyspark
 8. To use: GET http://127.0.0.1:5000/search?query=apple

-Note: the producation enviroment for the demo does not use caching for ease of reading.
+Note: the producation environment for the demo does not use caching for ease of reading.